 An introduction to concepts and techniques of structuring data on external storage devices.
 Both sequential and random access media will be covered.
 Topics include traversing and balancing binary, B and AVL trees, as well as techniques for implementing inverted lists and indexed sequential and hierarchical structures.
-This course is normally offered in the spring semester.
+This course is no longer offered and is substituted with CMSC-2213.